bveldhuyzen/bolus-sim/README.md

 On these bolus suggestions if_then will be applied according to user settings and entries.

-Please mind that bolus calculators that use a single bolus formula, and also (especially) bolus calculators that do not distinguish between meal IOB and correction IOB, are deprecated, for over twenty years already.
+Please mind that bolus calculators that do not distinguish between meal IOB and correction IOB, are deprecated.

+edit: fixed the above in a single formula

 #